DSPN/azure-resource-manager-dse/README.md

 ##Known Issues and Limitations (P0)
 - We would prefer to derive the cluster name from the resource group as this would eliminate one more parameter.
 - There's an intermittent issue where provisioning of the datadisk fails.
-- There are intermittent issues with OpsCenter provisioning nodes.
+- There's an intermittent issue where OpsCenter times out while waiting for nodes to connect.
+- There's an intermittent issue where OpsCenter runs an apt-get command which fails authorization.
 - Currently logging in the shell scripts is directed to STDOUT.
 We would prefer it be directed to the Azure audit log.
 - Errors in OpsCenter provisioning are not currently passed up to the Azure log.
 - Azure cli will return completed even while OpsCenter is still provisioning nodes.